codejsha/algorithm-examples/README.md

 **Tree algorithms**

 - AVL tree
-- B-tree: [c++](cpp-algorithm/src/tree) | B-tree is a self-balancing data structure which can have many child nodes.
+- B-tree, CLRS#18: [c++](cpp-algorithm/src/tree) | B-tree is a self-balancing data structure which can have many child nodes.
 It is commonly used in auxiliary storage devices and database system.
 B-tree has the following properties: 1) Nodes have lower and upper bounds on the number of keys they can contain. (represent using degree $t$) 2) Every node other than the root must have at least $t-1$ keys.
 3) Every node may contain at most $2t-1$ keys.
-- Binary search tree: [c++](cpp-algorithm/src/tree) | In binary search tree, all internal nodes are stored in ordered state.
+- Binary search tree, CLRS#12: [c++](cpp-algorithm/src/tree) | In binary search tree, all internal nodes are stored in ordered state.
 If $y$ is a child of $x$ and $y$ is a node in the left subtree, then $y.key \leq x.key$, and if $y$ is a node in the right subtree, then $y.key \geq x.key$.
-- Red-black tree
+- Red-black tree, CLRS#13
 - Trie
-- van Emde Boas tree (vEB tree)
+- van Emde Boas tree (vEB tree), CLRS#20

 **Examples**